header

 • If sleeping in an unscreened room, or out of doors, a mosquito net (which should be impregnated with insecticide) is a sensible precaution.

-• Garlic, Vitamin B and ultrasound devices do not prevent bites.
+• Garlic, Vitamin B and ultrasound devices do not prevent mosquito bites.

-• Start before travel as guided by your travel health advisor (with some tablets you should start three weeks before).
+• Start taking anti-malarial drugs before travel as guided by your travel health advisor.
+Some anti-malarials need to be started three weeks before arriving in a malarial area.

 • Take the tablets absolutely regularly, preferably with or after a meal.

 • It is extremely important to continue to take them for four weeks after you have returned, to cover the incubation period of the disease.
-Malarone requires only 7 days post-travel)
+Malarone is require to be taken for only 7 days post-travel.

 Chloroquine